mainkoon81/Linear-Model-project-SAS/README.md

 ### >Lab-02. predicting Ireland’s health-care spending

 __Story:__ Ireland’s GDP per capita in 2010 was $48,260.
 Can we predict Ireland’s health care spending in 2010?
 How to  quantify the uncertainty of the prediction?
- - **>Approach**
+__Process:__
+ - **>Step 1. - Understand the Data:**
    - 'WDIdata.xlsx' informs that the GDP per capita and Health spending for 186 countries in 2010.
+   - First, we examine the relationship  between the two variables - the log of health care spending (dependent) V.S the log of GDP per capita (independent).
+ - **>Step 2. - Build the model:**
    - We use simple linear regression to model the log of health care spending as a function of the log of GDP per capita.
-First, we examine the relationship  between the two variables - the log of health care spending (dependent) V.S the log of GDP per capita (independent).
-   - With the regression model: Log(y) = β0 +  β1[log(x)], if fitting the regression model to the data, we can clearly see that there is a positive linear relationship between the two variables.
+   - With the regression model: Log(y) = β0 +  β1[log(x)], if fitting the model to the data, we can clearly see that there is a positive linear relationship between the two variables.
 ```
 proc import datafile='/folders/myfolders/sasuser.v94/WDIdata.xlsx' out=WORK.myid0
 dbms=xlsx replace;